Klinefelter (XXY) syndrome

 - breasts that are a bit bigger than expected

-You might also feel a bit different, which can bring about its own problems.
+You might also feel a bit different, which can increase your chance of experiencing mental health challenges.
 You may also be tall for your age.

 Some males don't realise they have Klinefelter syndrome until they experience fertility problems.
 Some may never find out.

-Klinefelter syndrome is diagnosed with blood tests.
-Your doctor may recommend a blood test called a karyotype, which is a genetic test that looks at your chromosomes.
-If you have more than one X chromosome in your karyotype test, you have Klinefelter syndrome.
+After puberty, your doctor may perform a genital examination.
+If your testes are smaller than average, your doctor may recommend a genetic test called a karyotype.
+This is a blood test that looks at your chromosomes.
+If you have more than one X chromosome in your karyotype, you have Klinefelter syndrome.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.